gZanda/HTML_CSS/README.md

 ## 📌 About

-Repository made to register my HTML and CSS learning ( and maybe help someone ツ ).
+Repository made to register my HTML and CSS learning ( and maybe help someone ).

 ## 📌 Guides